 Grading System: Final grade will be based on:

-where HW is the homework average (out of 100) after dropping the two lowest scores, CP is based on class participation and ME and FE are the scores (out of 100) on the midterm and the final exams, respectively.
+where HW is the homework average (out of 100) after dropping the two lowest scores, CP is based on class participation and MP and FP are the scores (out of 100) on the midterm and the final projects, respectively.
 Grades will be assigned on the +/- scale.

 Auditing: Auditors are expected to attend class regularly and submit homework on the same schedule as the other students.
 The final grade for auditors (AU or NR) will be based on their final homework average after dropping the two lowest scores.
 An average homework score of 75 or better is required for an AU.

 Policy on Academic Integrity: The University policy on academic integrity is spelled out in Code of Student Conduct.
 For a more though elaboration see the NCSU Office of Student Conduct website.
 For this course group work on homework is encouraged.
 However copying someone else's work and calling them your own is plagiarism, so the work you turn in should be your own.